TonyLHansen/atastandings/README.md

 # Sample Use Examples

 The following examples show some of the ways that the various options can be combined together.
-All sample output uses fictitious names.
+All sample output uses fictitious names, and only shows the first 10 lines of the output.

 ## `atastandings --worlds --search aurora`